Instamint-dev/instamint/backend/README.md

 ## Useful commands for the backend :

+Before running the commands lunch the database with `docker-compose up -d` at the root of the project.

 - `npm run dev` : to start the backend server
 - `node ace migration:run` : to run the migrations
 - `node ace migration:reset` : to reset the migrations